aparajita/capacitor-native-decorator/README.md

   }

   /*
-    👇🏼 Here's where the magic happens.
+    👇🏼 Here's where the 🪄magic happens.

     Like any method that will be native, it has to be async and should return a Promise.
 By default, @native assumes the method will return